kentcdodds/glamorous-website/CONTRIBUTING.md

 ## Help needed

-Please checkout the [ROADMAP.md][ROADMAP] and raise an issue to discuss any of the items in the want to do or might do list.
+Please checkout the issues and raise an issue to discuss any of the items in the want to do or might do list.

 Also, please watch the repo and respond to questions/bug reports/feature requests!
 Thanks!